anki-code/xonsh-cheatsheet/README.md

 ### Xonsh is slower!
 Why xonsh?

 You can spend significantly more time Googling and debugging sh-based solutions as well as significantly more time to make the payload work after running a command.
-Yeah, xonsh is a bit slower but you will not notice that in real life tasks :)
+Yeah, xonsh is a bit slower but you will not notice that in real-life tasks :)

-Also take a look:
+Also, take a look:

 * [Python 3.12: A Game-Changer in Performance and Efficiency](https://python.plainenglish.io/python-3-12-a-game-changer-in-performance-and-efficiency-8dfaaa1e744c)
 * [Python 3.11 is up to 10-60% faster than Python 3.10](https://docs.python.org/3.11/whatsnew/3.11.html)